-This report provides analysis results of the 2020 adaptive management population triggers for greater sage-grouse (Centrocercus urophasianus; hereafter, sage-grouse) in Idaho.
+This report provides analysis results of the 2021 adaptive management population triggers for greater sage-grouse (Centrocercus urophasianus; hereafter, sage-grouse) in Idaho.
 Adaptive management triggers were identified and described in the Federal Alternative of Governor C.L.
-"Butch" Otter for Greater Sage-grouse Management in Idaho (Governor's Sage-Grouse Task Force 2012) and approved in the Bureau of Land Management (BLM) plan amendments for sage-grouse (BLM 2015, 2019).
+"Butch" Otter for Greater Sage-grouse Management in Idaho (Governor's Sage-Grouse Task Force 2012) and approved in the Bureau of Land Management (BLM) and U.S. Forest Service plan amendments for sage-grouse (BLM 2015, 2019 & USFS 2015).
+Along with habitat triggers (BLM Plan: MD SSS 17 and 18, USFS Plan GRSG-AM-010 & 11- Standards), the objective of population triggers is to protect priority areas, evaluate causal factors, and recommend implementation level activities on federal land (MD SSS 21 and 22, GRSG-AM-010-Standard).

 Annually, Idaho Department of Fish and Game (IDFG) calculates two metrics to monitor sage-grouse population triggers within Priority Habitat Management Areas (PHMA) and Important Habitat Management Areas (IHMA) within 4 Conservation Areas (CA) (Figure 1).
-The metrics are maximum number of males on lek routes and lambda (λ), or the finite rate of population change, as calculated from all leks.
+The metrics are maximum number of males on lek routes and lambda ( $\lambda$ ), or the finite rate of population change, as calculated from all leks.